hanabi/hanabi.github.io/README.md

 ## Level 4 - Expert Strategies

+### Occupied Play Clues & Occupied Finesses

+* If a clue could be given by multiple players, who should give the clue?
+Usually, it makes the most sense for the players with playable cards to play those cards, and the players with nothing to do to give the clue.
+* If someone gives a clue with a playable card in their hand and forces the next person to have nothing to do, this is bad teamwork - unless there was a reason!
+* When this occurs, even if the clue looks like an ordinary *Save Clue*, it MUST be a *Play Clue*, since the player who was doing it was occupied.
+* Furthermore, if an *Occupied Play Clue* is given to a card that is not directly playable right now, it must be an *Occupied Finesse*!

 ### Hidden Finesses

 * Sometimes, you want to *Finesse* someone with a clued card already in their hand.
 However, if you try to *Finesse* them, they will assume it is a *Prompt* and will misplay their already clued card, so it doesn't work out.